Inbibo/adonisfx_docs/docs/documentation/maya/muscle.md

     - Has a range of \[0.0, 2.0\].
 Upper limit is soft, higher values can be used.
  - **Stretching Multiplier** (Float, 1.0): Sets the scaling factor applied to the stretching resistance of every point.
     - Has a range of \[0.0, 2.0\].
 Upper limit is soft, higher values can be used.
- - **Attenuation Velocity factor** (Float, 1.0): Sets the weight of the attenuation applied to the whole simulation driven by the Attenuation Matrix.
+ - **Attenuation Velocity Factor** (Float, 1.0): Sets the weight of the attenuation applied to the whole simulation driven by the Attenuation Matrix.
     - Has a range of \[0.0, 10.0\].
 Upper limit is soft, higher values can be used.
  - **Hard Attachments** (Boolean, True): If enabled, attachment constraints will force the vertices to stick to target transformation completely.

 ### Debug attributes
- - **Debug** (Boolean, False): Enable or Disable the debug functionalities in the viewport for the AdnRibbonMuscle deformer.
+ - **Debug** (Boolean, False): Enable or Disable the debug functionalities in the viewport for the AdnMuscle deformer.
  - **Feature** (Enumerator, "Muscle Fibers"): A list of debuggable features for this deformer.
      - Muscle Fibers: Draw *Muscle Fibers* fiber directions on the simulated mesh's surface.
      - Attachment Constraints: Draw *Attachment Constraints* connections from the simulated mesh to the attachments.
      - Sliding On Segment: Draw *Sliding On Segment* connections from the simulated mesh to the segment the simulated mesh is sliding on.
  - **Width Scale** (Float, 1.0): Modifies the width of all lines.
  - **Color** (Color picker): Selects the line color from a color wheel.
 Its saturation can be modified using the slider.
- - **Fiber Scale** (Float, 3.0): can be modified to set a custom fiber length.
+ - **Fiber Scale** (Float, 3.0): The scale can be modified to set a custom fiber length.

 ### Connectable attributes
  - **Attenuation Matrix** (Matrix, Identity): Transformation matrix to drive the attenuation.